Trump: The Art of the Comeback: Writing

 After the release of Trump's 1990 book, Trump: Surviving at the Top, he said that his next book "will be the real story, describing my comeback and the success of it all."
 Trump said he would write the book "in a couple of years."
 Peter Osnos, the editor for Surviving at the Top, said, "If Donald's career unfolds the way he is determined it will, his next book will make a great story."
 Trump said he was asked by Random House to write The Art of the Comeback, his third book, after the company was impressed by his emergence from bankruptcy.

 According to Trump's niece, Mary L. Trump, he briefly hired her as a ghostwriter for this book, but gave her little information to work with and eventually removed her from the project.

 On August 1, 1997, eight hours before the deadline, the final draft of the book was turned in.
-Kate Bohner's life as Trump's ghostwriter was documented by her "best friend", Candace Bushnell, of New York Observer.
+Kate Bohner's life as Trump's ghostwriter was documented by her friend, Candace Bushnell of The New York Observer.
 While writing for Trump, Bohner was nicknamed "Kateso".